The Woody Johnson Free Press

 Music For 19th Century Black Poetry

 Asked why Ottawa is important he explained, “Ottawa is a researcher's paradise.
-As well as The National Library and Archives, there are other institutions (both religious and secular) that are available to me for the research which is essential to my projects.
+As well as The National Library and Archives, there are other institutions that are available to me for the research which is essential to my projects.
 Contacts at the Parliamentary Library make it possible for me to obtain poetry books and music books that are rare or otherwise unattainable, and the only way to have that access is to be in Ottawa when doing that research.”

 If you have a few minutes, check out the fine singer/songwriter Erin Ross at MySpace.
 An excellent fingerstyle guitar player and insightful songwriter based in Calgary AB.